wilsonliaows/docs/connectors/slack/custom-oauth.md

 ![Event subscription example](/assets/images/connectors/slack/event-subscription-example.png)
 *Whenever a message is posted to a channel, a private channel, or a DM, an event is sent to the recipe*

-Event subscriptions require permission scopes to be defined for your Slack app, but fret not &mdash; once event(s) are subscribed, Slack automatically adds the required scopes.
+Subscribing to events will automatically add scopes that your app does not already have.
+This may give your app unintended permissions from the additional scopes.
+After subscribing to events, we strongly recommend going to **OAuth & Permissions** → **Scopes** to confirm your app's permission scopes.

 ### Installing your app
-Once you've subscribed to at least 1 workspace event, a permission scope is automatically added, allowing you to install the app to your workspace.
+Once you've subscribed to at least 1 workspace event, a permission scope is automatically added.
+This allows you to install the app to your workspace.

-#### Installing your app to your Slack team
-Now that you've finished configuring your app, you can now install it to your Slack team.
 From the left navigation menu, under **Settings**, head over to **Install App**.
 - Click on **Install App to Workspace**

 ![Install app](/assets/images/workbot/workbot-slash-commands/install-app.png)